Airtable

-Airtable is a cloud collaboration service headquartered in San Francisco.
+Airtable is an American cloud collaboration service company headquartered in San Francisco.
 It was founded in 2012 by Howie Liu, Andrew Ofstad, and Emmett Nicholas.

 Airtable is a spreadsheet-database hybrid, with the features of a database but applied to a spreadsheet.
 The fields in an Airtable table are similar to cells in a spreadsheet, but have types such as 'checkbox', 'phone number', and 'drop-down list', and can reference file attachments like images.

 Users can create a database, set up column types, add records, link tables to one another, collaborate, sort records and publish views to external websites.
+Users cannot download their database in full, but can download some of the data by manually downloading CSVs for each table.

+In 2025 Airtable relaunched itself as an AI-native app.